kcinnick/tmc/README.rst

 - Start uploading database dump when historical load is completed.

-- Write tests that asserts random post has all the attrs we look for - to avoid any troubles coming up from using the fixture files.
+- Write test for `TMCDatabase` and remember to set them to skip by default.

 Credits
 -------